 - Students are expected to attend all classes, including lectures and student laboratory sessions.
 Attendance is an important component of professionalism and is necessary for successful completion of a course of study and is an integral part of a student's educational experience.
 The attendance policy for each course in the MLT curriculum is also included in the course syllabus.
 Policies may, however, be revised at the beginning of each semester.
 If an absence is necessary: - The student must discuss the absence with the instructor before the next scheduled class. - Cancellation of classes at Pierpont C&TC campuses due to weather or other emergencies will not be counted as an absence. - The student is responsible for any information, assignments and work missed.
-The instructor is not required to provide makeup lectures, quizzes, demonstrations, field trips, assignments or laboratory sessions. - In order to be excused from an examination or quiz, the student must speak to the instructor prior to the scheduled examination. - Make up examinations must be completed by the next class meeting after the scheduled exam. - Work and assignments missed (including quizzes) due to absences or tardies will receive a grade of zero (0). - In the Laboratory Assistant program, 3 tardies constitute 1 absence in any course.
+The instructor is not required to provide makeup lectures, quizzes, demonstrations, field trips, assignments or laboratory sessions. - In order to be excused from an examination or quiz, the student must speak to the instructor prior to the scheduled examination. - Make up examinations must be completed by the next class meeting after the scheduled exam. - Work and assignments missed (including quizzes) due to absences or tardies will receive a grade of zero (0). - In the Medical Laboratory Assistant program, 3 tardies constitute 1 absence in any course.
 What constitutes "tardy" will be defined in the syllabus for the course. - Student absences in clinical practicum courses may not exceed 20% of the total time in each practicum.
-Absences in the clinical setting will be dealt with on a case by case with students making up the time they have missed in consultation with the clinical education coordinator and the clinical site.
+Absences in the clinical setting will be dealt with on a case by case with students making up the time they have missed in consultation with the clinical education coordinator and the clinical site. - Students will not be scheduled for practicum assignments during holidays scheduled by Pierpont CTC without written, student consent.
+Students may, however, find it necessary and convenient to schedule any make up days with clinical affiliates during holiday breaks or between semesters. - Any make up days must be scheduled with the approval and convenience of the clinical affiliates and with prior notification given to the Clinical Education Coordinator. - Cancellation of classes due to weather or other emergency situations that affect only the Pierpont C&TC campus is not considered an excused absence for

-- Students will not be scheduled for practicum assignments during holidays scheduled by Pierpont CTC without written, student consent.
-Students may, however, find it necessary and convenient to schedule any make up days with clinical affiliates during holiday breaks or between semesters. - Any make up days must be scheduled with the approval and convenience of the clinical affiliates and with prior notification given to the Clinical Education Coordinator. - Cancellation of classes due to weather or other emergency situations that affect only the Pierpont C&TC campus is not considered an excused absence for students scheduled at clinical affiliates.
-Students are expected to report to their clinical assignments as usual but should use their own judgment regarding attendance during these times. - Students are required to complete HLCA 2205, Phlebotomy Practicum for both the Advanced Skills Set in Phlebotomy and the Laboratory Assistant Certificate.
-HLCA 2205 is usually scheduled in two 7 hour blocks per week to accommodate the students' clinical experience.
-Students are strongly encouraged to keep the scheduled class meeting time for HLCA 2205 available for clinicals.
-However, if students need to schedule alternate times, this is to be done in consultation with the clinical education coordinator.
+- students scheduled at clinical affiliates.
+Students are expected to report to their clinical assignments as usual but should use their own judgment regarding attendance during these times. - Students are required to complete LABA 2205, Phlebotomy Practicum for both the Advanced Skills Set in Phlebotomy and the Medical Laboratory Assistant Certificate.
+LABA 2205 is usually scheduled in two 7-hour blocks per week to accommodate the students' clinical experience.
 Occasionally, students may be required to report to their assigned affiliate at a different time or to extend their quitting time beyond what is normally scheduled in order to complete all competencies.